Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/WPF.Viewer/Samples/Data/AddFeaturesWithSharedTemplate/readme.md

 ## Use case

-Shared templates provide a consistent feature-creation experience across editing applications.
-A template can provide default attributes, symbology, geometry-construction settings, and related or associated features.
-This is useful when field staff need to create complete, valid features with a small number of guided choices.
+Preset and group shared templates support guided, repeatable, high-quality editing.
+They combine default attributes, symbology, geometry-construction settings, and related or associated features, so field staff can create complete, consistently configured feature sets with only a few choices.

 ## How to use the sample